ThomasKluiters/fetchy/README.md

 of dependencies required, significantly reducing the size of your Docker images.

-etchy will make it incredibly easy to build your docker images.
+Fetchy will make it incredibly easy to build your docker images.
 Simply using the CLI `fetchy dockerize <name>`.
 Try it!

 Furthermore, it is possible to customize the operating system,